-The Company's cash position as at January 31, 2014 of \$4,386,000 is not sufficient to see the entire European Phase I/II clinical study in Poland, nor any part of the U.S. Phase I and Canadian Phase I study, if either or both is approved by regulators, through to completion.
-The Company has previously disclosed that it expected to have sufficient cash to complete the Phase I portion of the European clinical study, provided the Company did not experience any unforeseen challenges and expenditures.
-The Company is currently dosing patients in Cohort 7.
+The Company's cash position as at April 30, 2014 of \$2,832,000 is not sufficient to see the entire European Phase I/II clinical study in Poland, nor any part of the U.S. Phase I study or, if approved by Health Canada, the Canadian Phase I study, through to completion.
+The Company has previously disclosed that it expected to have sufficient cash to complete the Phase I portion of the European clinical study, provided the Company did not experience any unforeseen challenges and/or expenditures.
+The Company originally estimated that maximum tolerated does ("MTD") would be reached after enrolling eight cohorts of three patients each and that there would be two dose limiting toxicity ("DLT") events requiring a further six patients to be enrolled, for a total of up to 30 patients.
+The Company is currently dosing patients in Cohort 8, and plans to include four additional dose levels, if MTD is not reached by Cohort 8.
 As previously disclosed, the total number of patients to be enrolled in the study will depend on how many escalating dose levels are required to reach MTD.

-The Company originally estimated that MTD would be reached after enrolling eight cohorts of three patients each.
-Management also originally assumed that there would be two dose limiting toxicity ("DLT") events requiring a further six patients to be enrolled, for a total of up to 30 patients by the time the study dosed patients in Cohort 8.
-However, in the event that MTD is not reached in Cohort 8 as originally estimated, the Company will not have sufficient funds to complete the European Phase I trial of L-DOS47 in Poland.
+Securing additional financing continues to be of utmost importance to the Company and, in the event MTD is not reached in Cohort 8 as originally estimated, the Company will not have sufficient funds to complete the European Phase I trial of L-DOS47 in Poland.